 - 1. Insert the optical drive into the bracket. - 2.
-Slide the optical drive to insert it into the drive cage. - 3.
-Connect the data and power cables to the optical drive. - 4.
+Lift the blue tab and slide the optical drive outwards to insert it into the computer. - 3.
+Connect the data cable and power cable to the optical drive. - 4.
 Install the cover. - 5.
 Follow the procedures in After Working Inside Your Computer.